vincenzomadaghiele/RL-impro/README.md

 ## Instructions

+The features are only computed using Flucoma to ensure compatibility between PD and python in a live scenario.

 ### Generate lookup table for a custom synth
 1. Create a PD synthesizer with a given number of synthesis parameters.
 The synthesizer is a pd abstraction called "synth.pd".
 The abstraction has only one input: a list of synthesis parameters as floating points betwwen 0 and 1.
 The synthesizer outputs sound according to the given list of parameters.
 2. Save the synth in a folder called './00_synths/{synth name}/synth.pd'.
 In the same folder, copy the PD scripts "live.pd" and "record.pd".